TobitSoftware/chayns-components/README.md

 # chayns-components

-The ChaynsComponents can be installed directly from the internal Tobit NPM server by using the following package:
+The ChaynsComponents can be installed directly from npm by using the following package:

     npm install --save-dev tobit-chayns_components